5th Street Social

 The following street closures are scheduled for the day of the event:

-- 5th Street closed to through traffic between 6th Avenue and 12th Avenue beginning at 12:00 pm.
+- 5th Street closed to through traffic between 6th Avenue and 12th Avenue beginning at noon.

-- 7th Avenue, 8th Avenue, and 9th Avenue has local access only south of 6th Street beginning at 12:00 pm.
+- 7th Avenue, 8th Avenue, and 9th Avenue have local access only south of 6th Street beginning at noon.

 - Signs indicating no-parking areas on 5th Street in the event area are placed prior to the street closures.
 Watch for posted signs to avoid being ticketed and towed.

-- Free Parking: On the south side of the 808 on 5th, on area streets as permitted, and adjacent to the Coralville Public Library and the Coralville Center for the Performing Arts at the corner of 5th Street and 12th Avenue.
+- Free Parking: On the south side of 808 on 5th, on area streets as permitted, and in the Town Center parking ramp the corner of 5th Street and 12th Avenue (adjacent to the Coralville Public Library and the Coralville Center for the Performing Arts).

 - Handicapped Parking: On the west side of 6th Avenue at the corner of 5th Street and 6th Avenue.

-- Bike Racks: At the east entrance at 6th Avenue and 5th Street event entrance.
+- Bike Racks: At the east event entrance at 6th Avenue and 5th Street.
 Additional bike racks are located at the Coralville Public Library and on the north side of the Coralville Center for the Performing Arts.
 A pedestrian/bike path intersects at 5th Street just east of the 1876 Schoolhouse.

 Due to street closures, Coralville Transit will make the following change to the Saturday route on the day of the event:

-- After 11:40 am, buses will not stop at #4360 (5th Street and 8th Avenue).
-Please proceed one block north to 6th Street, the bus will pick up passengers along 6th Street at intersections and at the intersection of 6th Ave. and 5th Street.
+- After 11:40 am, buses will not stop at #4360 (5th Street and 8th Avenue); the bus will pick up passengers along 6th Street at intersections, and at the intersection of 6th Avenue and 5th Street.

 - Route changes and road closures will make predicted bus arrival times on Bus on the Go (Bongo, www.bongo.org) for the Saturday route inaccurate during the rerouting, however, the real-time maps on Bongo with actual bus locations will be accurate and should be used to located buses.
 For bus routes and schedules, contact Coralville Transit at 319.248.1790.